 - Cost of Attendance

-In order to be eligible to receive financial aid at Marywood University, students must meet the following requirements:
+In order to be eligible to receive federal student aid at Marywood University, students must meet the following requirements:

 - Undergraduate and Graduate students must be enrolled as matriculated students in an eligible degree program or an eligible certificate program.
 Endorsement programs, Educational Leadership certifications, English as a Second Language and enrichment students are not eligible for federal, state or institutional assistance.

 - You must be a U.S. citizen, permanent resident or eligible non-citizen.

 - You must be making satisfactory academic progress toward completion of your degree.

 - You may not be in default on any federal education loan or owe an overpayment of a federal education grant.